simonpcouch/stopwatch/README.md

 **This package is experimental and quite unsafe.
-Use with caution!** I wrote this package for my own purposes and it is quite buggy outside of the context I’m interested in using it.
+Use with caution!** I wrote this package for my own purposes and it is quite buggy outside of the context I’m interested in using it in.

 ## Installation